 Statement 3 is correct: Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG) or SABLA is implemented under ICDS through Anganwadi Centres (AWCs).
 The scheme is aimed at self-development, empowerment, improve awareness on nutrition and health status of adolescent girls.

 |UPSC Mock Test Description||IAS Mock Test for Prelims – General Studies Paper 1|

 |Type of Questions||Objective-type (MCQs)|

 |Answer Key + Explanation||Yes|

 |Score Calculation||Calculate UPSC Prelims score|

 UPSC mock tests help the aspirants to acclimatize themselves to the IAS Exam Pattern and candidates can also assess their strengths and weaknesses.

-Candidates can also check the subject-wise weightage in UPSC Prelims from 2011 to 2018 at the linked article.
+Candidates can also check the subject-wise weightage in UPSC Prelims at the linked article.

 Note: For best results, candidates should take this IAS mock test in the stipulated time limit (with the help of the timer given) and go through the explanations of the answers carefully.

-Check the list of some important issues of 2019 and 2020 that can come helpful in prelims examination of civil services:
+Check the list of some important issues of that can come helpful in prelims examination of civil services: